silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 **Configuring and starting a NFS Server on CentOS 7**
 - **NOTE** The CentOS 7 installation was done with base installation of __File Server with GUI__ so most needed packages were already installed.
 - Install the necessary packages: `#yum -y install nfs-utils`
+- Change owner and group of the NFS share: `#chown nfsnobody:nfsnobody /home/nfs1` **NOTE** not sure if this matters.
 - **Enable** the __NFS__ services so they start at boot:
   - `#systemctl enable {nfs-server, rpcbind, nfs-lock, nfs-idmap}`
 - **Start** the __NFS__ services: